Leadership Hiring Techniques to Build a Stronger Management Team

 Smiling businesswoman holding resume and talking to female leadership candidate during a job interview

-Managers can make or break their employees’ job satisfaction, which means a company’s leaders have a major impact on the organization’s culture and morale.
-Companies can take an intentional approach to build a stronger, more effective management team through leadership hiring.
+Managers can make or break their employees’ job satisfaction, which means a company’s leaders have a major impact on the organization’s culture, morale, retention, and performance.
+This calls for an intentional approach to build a stronger, more effective management team through leadership hiring.
+I’ll explain the best techniques here.

-Leadership hiring can include executive search, which recruits the highest ranking leaders at a company like the c-suite, but it’s primarily focused on middle-management roles.
+Hiring for leadership might include executive search, which recruits the highest-ranking leaders at a company like the C-suite, but for the purposes of this article, we primarily focused on middle-management roles.
 These are your company’s boots on the ground when it comes to guiding and developing other employees.
 They’re engaged in their teams’ day-to-day work while being mindful of larger, company-wide objectives; they make decisions that impact the work and livelihood of others, and they play a big role in shaping the culture of their teams.

-It’s an old saying in the recruiting world that people don’t quit companies–they quit managers.
+In the recruiting world, it’s an old saying that people don’t quit companies–they quit managers.
 There’s truth to the adage; according to a Gallup study, one in two employees have left a job to get away from a bad boss at some point in their career.

-Great managers, on the other hand, inspire their employees to stay at companies longer.
+Great managers, on the other hand, inspire their employees to stay longer at companies.
 They help their reports buy into the company’s mission and find meaning in their work.
 This results in lower turnover and higher employee engagement, both of which benefit the company as a whole.

 Strong leaders also contribute to their companies in more direct ways.
 They offer creative ideas to solve problems, drive forward progress on their teams, and produce tangible results like meeting sales quotas, all of which advance the company’s business objectives.